adandev1125/diamonder/README.md

 ## Conclusion

-Go-MVC is a great choice for web development with Go.
+diamonder is a great choice for web development with Go.
 With its easy-to-use structure and lightweight design, it is a perfect fit for any new or existing project.
 I hope you find it useful and I look forward to seeing what you create with it!

 ## Release Notes

 ### Version 0.0.1
 Initial Release.

+### Version 0.0.2
+Added docker files.
+Added github workflows for CI/CD.